-The Nassau County Soil and Water Conservation District recently completed its 2021 maintenance project in Muttontown Preserve by installing 65 posts with arrows.
-The King Zogs loop trail covers 2.5 miles of woodland, open grass fields and scattered ruins.
+The Nassau County Soil and Water Conservation District completed its 2021 project the King Zogs loop trail, covering 2.5 miles of woodland, open grass fields and scattered ruins.
 This project required the removal of invasive species and fallen trees to improve and widen the trail.
-The District is currently creating an additional trail on the South side of the preserve with funding for its 2022 project.
+The Conservation District created an additional trail on the South side of the preserve complete with 34 posts with arrows for its 2022 project.

 Long Island is home to many types of plants and animals all competing for food and space to grow.
 Different species are classified into different types depending on their impact on the environment.